commandline/luminal/router/README.md

 active development.
 The one that is, hyper-router, is primitive, relying on regex matches.

 luminal_router uses an internal radix tree for efficient dispatch.
+The included benchmarks demonstrate that performance is a linear function of the matching path.
 It doesn't introduce any additional traits or types, only aliases, so any `Service` implementation or function compatible with `hyper::server::service_fn` will work with luminal_router or bog standard hyper.

 ## Help Wanted